 And I’ve got just the thing you need.

 Top Credit Cards & Limited Time Offers

 The “CSP” is a top travel card and for good reason.
 The perks are great for a card with a manageable $95 annual fee.
-You get double points on travel and dining worldwide, and double points on up to $1,000 at grocery stores through April, 2021.
+You get double points on travel and dining worldwide, along with eligible food delivery services.

 I say double points, but it’s more like 2.5x points because when you use your points to purchase travel through the Chase portal (run by Expedia), you get 1.25 cents per point.

 There are no foreign transaction fees, and Chase has plenty of top-tier travel partners including airlines and hotel chains that can give you even more bang for your buck when redeeming points.
 See CardRatings’ guide to redeeming Chase Ultimate Rewards points for tips on how to use your points balance optimally.

 80,000 is an amazing welcome bonus, newly increased in 2021 to the highest seen in years (after spending $4,000 in 3 months), and it’s the highest you’ll see on any personal card from Chase.
 Also new in 2021 is a $60 credit towards a Peleton subscription, valid through the end of the year.